Neil Robertson

 Playing Style

 Neil Robertson's cue action — smooth, effortless, generating maximum power from minimum apparent effort — is among the finest in the game.
-A left-hander who made the extraordinary commitment of relocating from Melbourne to Britain in order to pursue his career on the professional tour, his break-building is methodical and prolific.
-He approaches the game with a scientist's rigour: he is meticulous in his preparation, analytical in his shot selection, and consistent in his execution to a degree that has allowed him to accumulate more than 900 career centuries from a player who only turned professional in 1999.
+He approaches snooker with a scientist's rigour: meticulous in preparation, analytical in shot selection, and consistent in execution across more than 1,000 career centuries.

 Career Biography